day8/re-frame/docs/Interceptors.md

 ### Show Me

-You can provide a chain of interceptors when you register an event handler.
+At the time when you register an event handler, you can provide an chain of interceptors too.

 Using a 3-arity registration function:
 ```clj